At a glance

-- Blue Cross offers a variety of Medicare Advantage plans and types in most states in the United States.
+- Blue Cross offers a variety of Medicare Advantage plans.

 - Many plans include prescription drug coverage, or you can purchase a separate Part D plan.

 - Many of the Blue Cross Medicare Advantage plans offer $0 monthly premiums along with prescription drug coverage.

 Medicare Advantage is an alternative to original Medicare where a private health insurance company offers your Medicare benefits, plus other benefits original Medicare doesn’t traditionally offer.
 Examples include vision, dental, and preventive health services.
 Blue Cross Blue Shield is one of these companies.

 This article gives you a look at the available Blue Cross Medicare Advantage plans in the United States.

 Blue Cross offers a variety of Medicare Advantage plans.
 Their availability may vary by region and state.

 Blue Cross HMO plans

 Blue Cross offers Health Maintenance Organization (HMO) plans in several states, including Arizona, California, Florida, Massachusetts, and many more.
 In this plan type, you would have an in-network primary care provider (PCP).

 If you were to need specialty care, you would first see your PCP, then they would give you a referral to see a specialist.
 Your insurance plan would first have to approve the specialty physician referral.

 An exception with Blue Cross is that most women wouldn’t need a referral to see an in-network OB/GYN for routine well-woman care, such as a Pap smear.